 Monthly statements will be sent to all patients until the account is paid in full.
 A balance that indicates “pending” on these statements denotes that your insurance company has not processed this claim yet.
-A balance that indicates “balance due” on these statements denotes that this amount is patient responsibility.
+A balance that shows “balance due” on these statements means that this amount is patient responsibility.

-When an account becomes past due, our credit policy allows us to either seek judgment from conciliation (small claims) court, or refer past due accounts to a collection agency or to an attorney for collection.
+When an account becomes past due, our credit policy allows us to either seek judgment from conciliation (small claims) court or refer past due accounts to a collection agency or an attorney for collection.
 Any additional expenses for such action will become the responsibility of the guarantor.
-All accounts accrue finance charges at a rate of 6% annually.

 They are charged the same as the amounts generally billed to insured patients for the same services.
 Uninsured patients receive an automatic uninsured discount that is in compliance with the Attorney General Agreement.